 Mentoring programs help to create an environment that fosters personal and professional growth through the sharing of skills, attitudes and behaviours.
 Mentoring also enhances staff performance, which, in turn, can accelerate processes for the identification, development and retention of talent, and an enriched learning culture amongst staff within the university (Long, 1997).

-In the current pilot phase, to become an academic mentor at UNSW*, you will need to satisfy at least one of the following criteria:
+To become an academic mentor at UNSW, you will need to satisfy at least one of the following criteria:

-- Journal Article on the Scholarship of Learning and Teaching;
+- Peer-reviewed journal article on the Scholarship of Learning and Teaching;

-- Conference paper published in peer-reviewed conference proceedings;
+- Conference paper on Learning and Teaching published in peer-reviewed conference proceedings;

 - Postgraduate Certificate or higher qualification in Learning and Teaching;